 The picnic featured sandwiches made with our new pre-loved bread-maker.
 Trying to cut down on the amount of single-use plastic we use, I wanted a bread-maker.
 Mr Pilgrim said that it would be more zero waste to buy one second-hand so I did some research, and discovered:

-- Six per cent of people who receive bread machines as presents don’t use them
+- Thirty-six per cent of people who receive bread machines as presents don’t use them

 - There could be up to 10 million bread machines sitting sadly on shelves